Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Conclusions and remaining questions

 \section{Conclusions and remaining questions}

 In~\cite{lr2012} and \cite{lrs}, effective parametrizations of the automorphism strata in genus $3$ were determined, which return a model over the field of moduli as long as the reduced automorphism group is not $\CG_2$.
-These methods also return an equation for the curves with $\CG_2$, the problem being that this equation is determined over an extension of the field of moduli.
-The present work shows if such an equation can be hyperelliptically descended to a quadratic extension of the field of moduli, and if possible, how to determine a descent over the field of moduli itself.
+These methods can also be used to obtain equations for the curves with reduced automorphism group $\CG_2$.
+However, these equations can be of degree up to $8$ over the field of moduli, which is far from optimal.
+The present work shows how one calculates whether such a curve admits a (hyperelliptic) descent to the field of moduli, and how such a descent can be determined explicitly if it exists.
+Even if the curve does not descend all the way to the field of moduli, a model over the quadratic invariant extension of this field can still be constructed efficiently.

 This concludes our explicit arithmetic exploration of the moduli space of hyperelliptic genus $3$ curves, at least when the characteristic of the ground field is $0$ or bigger than $7$.
-Given any tuple of Shioda invariants of a genus $3$ curve, one can determine \begin{itemize} \item the automorphism group of the curve, \item whether or not the curve descends to the field of moduli, and \item a model of the curve over its field of moduli, if it exists. \end{itemize} When the characteristic of the ground field is positive and less than or equal to $7$, a non-trivial effort is already needed to find the appropriate analogues of the Shioda invariants.
+Given any tuple of Shioda invariants of a genus $3$ curve, one can now determine \begin{itemize} \item the automorphism group of the curve, \item whether or not the curve descends to the field of moduli, and \item a model of the curve over its field of moduli, if it exists. \end{itemize} When the characteristic of the ground field is positive and less than or equal to $7$, a nontrivial effort is already needed to find the appropriate analogues of the Shioda invariants.

-Turning to genus bigger than $3$, our algorithms do not completely solve the descent problem for hyperelliptic curves.
-It gives methods when the field of moduli is not necessarily a field of definition, but this does not exhaust all aspects of the problem.
-For example, it remains to descend effectively if the reduced automorphism group is not tamely cyclic or is trivial, and to consider the case where the characteristic of $k$ equals $2$.
-Table~\ref{tab:issues} gathers our state of knowledge (we \textbf{emphasize} what is proved in the present paper).
+There are some open questions remaining.
+First of all, though we have given a complete set of effective methods for determining when the field of moduli is a field of definition, it remains to descend effectively if the reduced automorphism group is either not tamely cyclic or trivial.
+Second, our methods should apply to the \emph{superelliptic} curves $y^n = f(x,z)$ as well.
+Third, it seems likely that the case of hyperelliptic curves in characteristic $2$ will require completely new methods altogether.

+Finally, and most intriguingly, while our perfectness hypothesis on $k$ enables us to resolve the descent problem for most interesting ground fields (such as number fields and finite fields), it remain to deal with imperfect base fields $k$, as mentioned in Remark~\ref{rem:insep}.
+Dealing with general ground fields by further studying the inseparable extension in~\cite{Sekiguchi} seems to merit a study of its own, not least towards studying the geometric nature of this extension, which we hope to undertake in the future.
+Here we merely remark that by~\cite[Th.1.6.9]{huggins-thesis}, our methods can at least be used to determine whether or not a descent \emph{exists} in these more general cases, while a method to explicitly determine a descent still seems to be out of reach.